grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ### 1. The monsters are real

-The core conceit of urban fantasy is, of course, that monsters are real.
-I won't elaborate further.

-In *Curseborne*, the monsters are the Accursed.
+The core conceit of urban fantasy is, of course, that monsters are real, and in *Curseborne* these monsters are the capital-A Accursed.
 The world is filled with curses, but the Accursed are more cursed than most.
 So cursed they have internalised this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

-### 2. The world is darker
+### 2. A darker world

 If supernatural monsters are real, this implies a world bleaker than our own.
 We might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc. Conversely, if monsters can hide it means their atrocities are at least comparable to those of human's.